vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 <details><summary>Buitenen</summary>

 133\.
-The statements[^282] that professional worship of the deity and living off the god's treasure makes a man a devalaka275
+The statements that professional worship of the deity and living off the god's treasure makes a man a devalaka275

-[^282]: supra §36.

 275: supra § 16\.
 </details>